infor-design/enterprise-wc/src/ids-tabs/README.md

 ## Use Cases

-- When you need to add a series of navigatable headers and vertical space is a priority.
+- When you need to add a series of navigable headers and vertical space is a priority.

 ## Features (With Code Examples)